-- 2.6 Where the Procedure applies and the subject's situation also constitutes a proper basis for investigation by the police or by any other public authority, or for any other steps to be taken towards prosecution in the criminal courts, and such steps have been proposed or initiated (or their imminent proposal or initiation can reasonably be foreseen), any steps proposed or initiated under this the Procedure will usually be stayed until the conclusion or abandonment of the investigation or prosecution. - 2.7 Where the alleged victim of an alleged criminal offence is a Member of the College, the College will provide that person with necessary support, including supporting them in their decision about reporting the matter to police. - 2.8 Disciplinary steps may subsequently be taken under the Procedure notwithstanding that criminal proceedings have not been commenced or have been discontinued or that criminal charges have been dismissed.
-The College will not treat discontinuance or dismissal of such proceedings as evidence that the subject did not breach the College Code of Discipline in the manner alleged. - 2.9 The fact that proceedings under the Procedure are stayed pending the outcome of criminal investigation or prosecution will not prevent the Dean from taking safeguarding and/or precautionary measures referred to in paragraphs 1.6 and 4.5 of the Procedure. - 2.10 Where a student is found guilty of a breach of University regulations or a criminal offence, the College may subsequently pursue the same matter under the Procedure and attach its own penalty to the same breach or offence, making due allowance for any penalty or other measure already imposed by the Proctors or by the courts.
-The College also retains the right, following any Proctorial finding against or criminal conviction of the Student as well as in any other circumstances, to take steps to ensure the peace of the College and the safety of its Members, which are not regulated by the Procedure.
+- 8.8.
+Where this Procedure applies and the subject's situation also constitutes a proper basis for investigation by the police or by any other public authority, or for any other steps to be taken towards prosecution in the criminal courts, and such steps have been proposed or initiated (or their imminent proposal or initiation can reasonably be foreseen), any steps proposed or initiated under this Procedure will usually be stayed until the conclusion or abandonment of the investigation or prosecution. - 8.9.
+Where the alleged victim of an alleged criminal offence is a member of the College, the College will provide that person with necessary support, including supporting them in their decision about reporting the matter to police. - 8.10.
+Disciplinary steps may subsequently be taken under this Procedure notwithstanding that criminal proceedings have not been commenced or have been discontinued or that criminal charges have been dismissed.
+The College will not treat discontinuance or dismissal of such proceedings as evidence that the subject did not breach the College Code of Discipline in the manner alleged. - 8.11.
+The fact that proceedings under this Procedure are stayed pending the outcome of criminal investigation or prosecution will not prevent the Dean from taking safeguarding and/or precautionary measures referred to in paragraphs 1.6 and 4.5 of this Procedure.

+8.12.
+Where a student is found guilty of a breach of University regulations or a criminal offence, the College may subsequently pursue the same matter under this procedure and attach its own penalty to the same breach or offence, making due allowance for any penalty or other measure already imposed by the Proctors or by the courts.
+The College also retains the right, following any Proctorial finding against or criminal conviction of the Student as well as in any other circumstances, to take steps to ensure the peace of the College and the safety of its members, which are not regulated by this Procedure.